What is a hosepipe ban and what does it stop you from doing?

 Where has a hosepipe ban been announced?

-The ban has been announced by Yorkshire Water, which provides services across the entire region, including West, South and North Yorkshire, the East Riding of Yorkshire, North Lincolnshire and Derbyshire.
+The first ban was announced by Yorkshire Water, which provides services across the entire region, including West, South and North Yorkshire, the East Riding of Yorkshire, North Lincolnshire and Derbyshire.

 “These restrictions are intended to make sure that we have enough supply for the essential needs of people across the region this year and next, as well as making sure we’re able to protect our local environment,” Mr Kaye said.